Arab Christians: Saudi Arabia

 Jubail Church is a 4th-century church building near Jubail.
-Some parts of modern Saudi Arabia, such as Najran, were predominantly Christian until the 7th to 10th century, when most Christians were expelled or converted to Islam or left the region via the Sea route to Asia, with which merchant trade already existed, others migrated north to Jordan and Syria.
+Some parts of modern Saudi Arabia, such as Najran, were predominantly Christian until the 7th to 10th century, when most Christians were expelled, converted to Islam or left the region via the Sea route to Asia, with which merchant trade already existed, others migrated north to Jordan and Syria.
 Some Arab Christians who remained living as crypto-Christians.
 Some Arabian tribes, such as Banu Taghlib and Banu Tamim, followed Christianity.

 Today, Saudi Arabia's Arab Christian population consists mostly of Lebanese and Syrians living in diaspora.

 Sudan

 There were approximately 1.1 million Catholics in Sudan, about 3.2 percent of the total population.
-Sudan forms one ecclesiastical province, consisting of one archdiocese (the Archdiocese of Khartoum) and one suffragan diocese (the diocese of El Obeid).
+Sudan forms one ecclesiastical province, consisting of one archdiocese (the Archdiocese of Khartoum) and one suffragan diocese (the Diocese of El Obeid).
 The vast majority of Sudan's Catholics ended up in South Sudan after the partition.